MarkPerfecto/MarkPerfecto/README.md

 # Hi there, I'm Perfecto, Mark Karevin D.! 👋

-I am a passionate coder with expertise in database management.
-I enjoy diving into complex problems and crafting elegant solutions.

 ## About Me

+I am Mark Karevin D. Perfecto ,with a flair for coding and database management skills.
+I thrive on tackling complex problems and crafting elegant solutions.
+My journey in tech has started when I took the BS Information Technology program.

+## Education
 - 🎓 Studied BS Information Technology at New Era University (2021-Present)

 ## Certification